A karate suit (karate-gi, dogi, keiko-gi or just gi for short) is the plain white uniform worn for practice.

 Made in Japan: expensive but worth it!

-The high quality cotton used for karate uniforms from Japan is typically a bright white, which when new appears to have an almost blue tint.
-This fades a bit with washing and wear.
-If you look after the dogi it will hold its shape and feel more and more comfortable as time goes by.
+The high quality cotton used for karate uniforms from Japan is typically a bright white, or with a blue tint.
+This helps to counter any yellowing, the result of often-worn suits, in much the same way as a white or pale blue dress shirt age around the cubs and collar.
+The blue tint will fade over time but the fabric will generally still look good if properly cared for.
+Look after your dogi, and it will hold its shape and feel more and more comfortable as time goes by.

 How to look after your karate-gi

-When sorting the laundry never mix the white items with brights and darks.
-Use the washing machine’s cold water cycle.
+When sorting the laundry, never mix white items with brights or darks.
+For new suits, use the washing machine’s cold water cycle or 30°c to mitigate shrinkage.
 If your machine will not do a cold wash, 40° is the highest setting you should use.
-Try to avoid fabric softener as this will cling to the fibres of your dogi over time, reducing its sweat absorbency.
+Avoid using fabric softener as this will cling to the fibres of your dogi and reduce its sweat absorbency.
+That said, hotter temperatures tend to be ok once your gi has aged and are sometimes necessary to keep it smelling sweetly (not sweaty!) for your partner work.
+50°c works well here, or 60°c max., using biological washing powder only, and after a few years, your trusty gi will still feel soft by adding a little fabric conditioner!

 When the wash has finished, take out your uniform straight away.
 Give it a shake and pull out the creases in the cotton to make the fabric lie as smooth as possible before you hang it out to dry naturally.
 Never tumble dry as this will cause excessive shrinkage.